-Boarders are welcome from the age of seven at St Mary’s Hall and every aspect of the school is dedicated to providing a safe, supportive and loving home-from-home.
-Your child’s emotional well-being, spiritual development and all round personal growth are key to everyone at St Mary's Hall.
+Boarders are welcome from the age of nine at Stonyhurst St Mary’s Hall (age 7 by request) and every aspect of the school is dedicated to providing a safe, supportive and loving home-from-home.
+Your child’s emotional well-being, spiritual development and all round personal growth are key to everyone at Stonyhurst St Mary's Hall.

 A close-knit family...

 There is one house for boarders, with separate boys’ and girls’ bedrooms for sleeping, separate sitting rooms for relaxing and a joint common room and kitchen so pupils can decide how they’d like to spend their social time.
 Our pastoral staff live within the boarding house and 'the quality of boarding provision and care is excellent' (ISI Report).
 Their warm and nurturing relationships with boarders are caring and involved but encourage increasing independence.